rreusser/bundle-collapser-uniqueness-failure/README.md

 ### API plugin usage

-Using bundle-collapser as a script plugin does not resolve the issue:
+Using bundle-collapser as a script plugin is (obviously?) the same:

 ```javascript
 // scripts/plugin.js